oiivantsov/hsl-substack/README.md

 ---

-## Architecture at a Glance
+## Architecture

 I used a Medallion architecture with three layers:

 * Bronze: Raw, untouched data directly from Kafka
-* Silver: Cleaned and structured data
+* Silver: Cleaned and structured data, prepared for further processing
-* Gold: Curated tables for analytics and dashboards
+* Gold: Snowflake-style data model with fact and dimension tables

 Here’s the stack I chose: